uviclibraries/laser/1-Keychain.md

 1. If you haven’t already, go to [https://inkscape.org/](https://inkscape.org/release/inkscape-1.2.2/){:target="_blank"} and download the appropriate version of Inkscape for your computer.
 If you have Adobe Illustrator or a similar program on your computer and you are familiar with how to use it, you are welcome to follow along using it instead. _NOTE: As of May 2024 the latest version of Inkscape does not fully support MacOS 13.
 From the developers: "On Ventura, Inkscape is unresponsive to certain mouse events (keyboard still works).
 We are working on the necessary updates."
 The developers are working on a fix to the software._

-2. Get familiar with how to move around
+2. Get familiar with how to move around:
  - Open Inkscape
  - Left-click is to select
  - Mouse scroll wheel moves the page up and down